 So how do you identify customer needs?
 Simple.
 Just carry out extensive market research.
 It is essential and equally crucial that you research all that you can on the needs and wants of the customers and the market.
 Only such extensive research can give you deep insights into what the market expects from your product.
 And only with such deep insight will you be able to provide them with exactly such a product.
 Market research will save you a lot of time and money while addressing the actual problems that customers fish.

 MVP and ways to fix them- Of course, stacking your app with many features is great to create an impression.
 However, doesn’t that mean that it would take more time, effort, and money?
 An MVP is more like the skeleton of your product with the most integral parts and features included to evaluate how well the product will stand when the market has to test it.
 An MVP has an iterative process with it.
 If you delay your MVP, which you were launching for your final product, will also get delayed.
 And to add to all this, you may have already exhausted a lot of your resources and patience.

-Instead of entertaining such chaos, it is far more prudent to prioritise the essential features to integrate into your MVP.
-Feature prioritisation for an MVP helps narrow down the functionalities rather than over stuff your MVP.
+Instead of entertaining such chaos, it is far more prudent to prioritize the essential features to integrate into your MVP.
+Feature prioritization for an MVP helps narrow down the functionalities rather than overstuff your MVP.
 It is a great way to discard the features not required with your MVP and keep the essential ones.
 Here in this stage, we implement what is known as beta testing.